 I began to start sharing more content online, and gained a good following on social media.
 People asked me a lot of questions and I enjoyed sharing all that I had learned about digital marketing and business growth and my focus started to shift from “done for you” work to coaching and mentoring.

 Offering my industry expertise for free, turned into paid coaching work and I discovered my true passion in business – helping others achieve success.

 In May 2015 I was announced as a finalist in Business Person of the Year, in the Pride of Rugby awards in my hometown, and in 2016 received the accolade of being a finalist as UK Online Business of the Year in the FSB Worldpay awards.
 In 2017 I won Online Business of the year in the FSB Worldpay awards West Midlands region.

 Whilst that recognition is an honour, I simply love nothing more than getting a message from someone I've helped in their own journey.

 In 2017 I founded my company Profit From Products to teach people the strategies to turn their knowledge into digital products so they can have more income, more freedom and more impact.

 I am a firm believer that anything is possible when you take brave steps.
 With hard work, tools and determination to succeed, you can achieve anything and I am here to show my clients how they can do it and it doesn’t need to take you ten years too!

 I am really looking forward to the opportunity of helping you to write your future success story.

-And on a final note – here are the true greatest achievements in life with my now husband.
-Kasey is 12, is sporty and science-mad and wants to be a surgeon and Megan, 14, has my creative streak and has just launched her first business!
+And on a final note – here are the true greatest achievements in life with my husband, Matt.
+Kasey is 14, is sporty and science-mad and wants to be a architect and Megan, 15, has my entrepreneurials streak and is currently doing her digital marketing certification!